 In certain circumstances a teacher may avail of parental leave in the form of individual days where a child has particular medical problems that require the attendance of a parent with the child at a hospital, clinic or therapeutic appointment on a regular basis.
 In such cases certification from the hospital or clinic in respect of the absence must be submitted to the employer and retained on the teacher's personnel file.

-A teacher must apply to his/her employer six weeks in advance of the commencement date of the leave on the prescribed application form which is located at Terms and Conditions of Employment for Registered Teachers - Chapter Six - Appendix A.
+A teacher must apply to his/her employer at least six weeks in advance of the commencement date of the leave on the prescribed application form which is located at Appendix A Circular 54/2019 - Parental Leave Scheme - Chapter 5.

 Employer Confirmation Document

-The employer, in granting parental leave should, 4 weeks prior to the commencement of the leave, prepare with the teacher the confirmation document, which is located at Terms and Conditions of Employment for Registered Teachers - Chapter Six - Appendix B
+The employer, in granting parental leave should, 4 weeks prior to the commencement of the leave, prepare with the teacher the confirmation document, which is located at Circular 54/2019 - Parental Leave Scheme - Chapter 5. - Appendix B

 This document constitutes a legal agreement between the parties.
 A teacher may revoke the application at any point prior to the signing of the confirmation document by both parties.

 Postponement of Parental Leave by the Employer

 Parental leave may be postponed in circumstances where granting the leave at that time would have a substantial adverse effect on the operation of the school and ordinarily the leave may only be postponed once.

 In such circmstances the employer is obliged to: